tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 You might observe that saving HTML pages to your disk is unnecessary!
 A crawler could just request pages, keep them in memory, and extract data, and free the memory after extracting.
 However, in the process of testing and debugging a crawler, someone might execute different variations of the code to fix any problems they have.

 If you do this without a local copy of the webpages, the crawler will make a lot of repeat requests to the host as a result - which is an unnecessary cost to the host, waste of your bandwidth, and may result in an IP ban.
 In addition, storing the source pages will allow you to look for mistakes and **validate the correctness** of your data.
-In summary, optimizing write endurance on drives is just not worth it.
+In summary, optimizing write endurance on drives is not worth it.

 ### Anonymize/Pseudonymize Data
-Anonymize your data to protect people's privacy.
-In addition, make sure you anonymize your data in a **meaningful way**.
-If you Anonymize data with a lookup table, you can recover the person's ID by a reverse lookup - you aren't protecting anyone's identity.
+You should anonymize data to protect people's privacy, and make sure your anonymization scheme does its job effectively.
+An example of a bad anonymization scheme is a lookup table (ex: john doe => 1, jane doe => 2).
+If you Anonymize data with this lookup table, you can recover the person's ID by reversing the lookup - protecting no one's data.

+**Anonymization: Deleting the ID**:
+Just deleting the ID of the data point is the best way of maintaining anonymity.

 However, if you need to be able to identify behaviors over time, submissions by an individual, or a group of individuals deleting the ID may not be helpful.
 There are two approaches: anonymization and pseudonymization.
 Anonymization prevents re-identification of a data point that can't be used to identify anyone while Pseudonymization allows the data point to be recovered **given additional information**.

-**Anonymization: Deleting the ID**:
-Just deleting the ID of the data point is the best way of maintaining anonymity.

 **Anonymization/Pseudonymization: Salted Cryptographic Hashes**:

 ***Disclaimer***: this isn't a perfect solution!
 There are plenty of articles that point out the problems with this approach - mainly that it can't *truly* anonymize data.
 However, this solution works pretty well for a pseudonymization scheme.

-Cryptographic hashing is a way of taking an input of any length, and outputting a (seemingly)random fixed size hash.
+Cryptographic hashing is a method of taking an input of any length and outputting a (seemingly)random fixed-size hash.
 The reason why they're important is that cryptographic hash functions have a set of properties that make it ideal for certain security applications.
 Fun fact, cryptographic hashing and salting are common practice in storing passwords.
 This is why a company can't tell you what your password is when you forget - the company doesn't know it themselves, just the salted hash of your password.

 We will ignore the engineering of cryptographic hash functions and look at their properties, and why they might be helpful for our use case.